tom-seddon/b2/doc/Debug-version.md

   given address.
 Note that this currently goes only by address - address prefixes aren't supported

-There are multiple options for the trace end condition:
+Once the trace starts, you can always click `Stop` to end it, but there are additional options for the trace end condition:

-* `By request` - stop when `Stop` is clicked
+* `By request` - stop only when `Stop` is clicked
 * `OSWORD 0` - stop when the BBC executes an OSWORD with A=0 (read input line)
 * `Cycle count` - stop when the trace has been going for a particular